 Additional Project J Bonds.
 The Project J Bond Resolution permits the issuance of additional Project J Bonds, including Project J BANs and Project J Take-Out Bonds, for certain purposes relating to Project J. In addition, under the Project J Bond Resolution, upon satisfaction of the conditions contained therein, MEAG Power is permitted to issue or incur certain Parity Obligations which may be secured by pledges of, and liens on, the Shared Trust Estate and the Bondholders' Trust Estate on a parity with the pledges and liens created by the Project J Bond Resolution to secure the Project J Bonds.
 See "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Parity Obligation."
-The Project J Bond Resolution also permits, upon satisfaction of the conditions contained therein, MEAG Power to issue or incur certain Subordinated Obligations which may be secured by a pledge of the Subordinated Bond Fund created pursuant to the Project J Bond Resolution, which pledge will be subordinate in all respects to the pledges of (a) the Shared Trust Estate discussed above created by the Project J Bond Resolution in favor of the Project J Bonds and Parity Obligations and the Project J Bond Resolution in favor of the Project J Bonds and Parity Obligations.
+The Project J Bond Resolution also permits, upon satisfaction of the conditions contained therein, MEAG Power to issue or incur certain Subordinated Obligations which may be secured by a pledge of the Subordinated Bond Fund created pursuant to the Project J Bond Resolution, which pledge will be subordinate in all respects to the pledges of (a) the Shared Trust Estate discussed above created by the Project J Bond Resolution in favor of the Project J Bonds and Parity Obligations and the Project J Federal Loan Debt Service Payments and (b) the Bondholders' Trust Estate discussed above and created by the Project J Bond Resolution in favor of the Project J Bonds and Parity Obligations.
 See "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Obligation."
-See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Obligation."
-See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Obligation."
-See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Obligation."
-See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions and Parity Obligations.
-See "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Obligation."
-See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Definitions" in APPENDIX M hereto for a definition of the term "Subordinated Bonds," "- Credit Facilities, Liquidity Facilities and Qualified Hedging Contracts" and "
+See also "SUMMARY OF VOGTLE UNITS 3&4 BOND RESOLUTIONS - Subordinated Bonds," "- Credit Facilities, Liquidity Facilities and Qualified Hedging Contracts" and "- Commercial Paper Notes" in APPENDIX M hereto.